MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ```
 Error: Persistence check failed.
 Data was written but it could not be read.
 Possible cause: on Linux, LibSecret is installed but D-Bus isn't running because it cannot be started over SSH.
 HelpLink Url: Not Provided Stack Trace: at Microsoft.ldentity.Client.Extensions.Msal.Storage.VerifyPersistence0 at bolt.authentication.store.MsalExtensionCache
 ```
-- You may not see login window when you use [pac auth](https://learn.microsoft.com/power-platform/developer/cli/reference/auth) command to connect to your environment
+- You might not see login window when you use [pac auth](/power-platform/developer/cli/reference/auth) command to connect to your environment

 **Mitigation**: This known issue applies only to PAC CLI version 1.29.6.
-Revert to the previous Power Apps CLI version 1.28.3 to fix the issue.
-To uninstall the latest version 1.29.6, see [link](https://learn.microsoft.com/power-platform/developer/cli/introduction#install-microsoft-power-platform) and install the previous version 1.28.3 from [here](https://www.nuget.org/packages/Microsoft.PowerApps.CLI/1.28.3).
+To resolve the issue, revert to the previous Power Apps CLI version 1.28.3.
+To uninstall the latest version 1.29.6, see [What is Microsoft Power Platform CLI](/power-platform/developer/cli/introduction#install-microsoft-power-platform) and install the previous version 1.28.3 from [here](https://www.nuget.org/packages/Microsoft.PowerApps.CLI/1.28.3).

 ## General issues